On Internet Boundaries and Pitching Guidelines

 Simply put, if it doesn’t feel right, I will not oblige.

 I’ve always employed transparent boundaries (to varying degrees of desired results) but the pandemic exacerbated burnout across my personal and professional life.
-Once I fully transitioned to full-time freelance journalism, demands for my presence rapidly grew and I knew I had to make changes for a more sustainable lifestyle, with a long-lasting career that I enjoy.
+Once I fully transitioned to full-time freelance journalism, demands for my presence rapidly grew and I knew I had to make changes for a more sustainable, long-lasting career that I enjoy.
 I didn’t want to fall back into the same overworking trap that a decade of corporate agency life put me through.
 And as someone who treats her inbox as a to-do list and her online presence as unpaid labor, it’s become necessary to reiterate how best to engage with me so that I can prioritize efforts that are worthwhile.

 TL;DR: This meaningful work I love takes time, effort, and money.

 Below is a guide to my internet boundaries and pitching tips inspired by this astrologer and author.
 This is meant to help alleviate irrelevant and redundant outreach I frequently receive, especially publicity pitches and event invites so that you have a better understanding of what I can and want to contribute value to as a working professional.
 Also, as a former publicist, I’ve been in your shoes.
-I know what it’s like to send email blasts all day long and be ignored, however, what I learned doing PR is that personalized outreach to researched best-fit writers and outlets with unique story ideas is key — and now as a journalist, the same approach is necessary.
+I know what it’s like to send email blasts all day long and be ignored, however, what I learned doing PR is that personalized outreach to researched best-fit writers and outlets with unique story ideas is key — and now as a journalist, that same approach is just as important.

 The list is long and particular for a reason and should be read and followed with detail and respect.
 My goal with this guide is to build long-term, mutually beneficial working relationships.
 I hope by the end of reading this guide you invest in your own boundary-setting practice.